The Children's Research Institute

 Healthy children can also help find cures for different diseases and conditions by participating in clinical trials.
 Doctors and researchers use data from children who do not currently have the disease or illness they are studying as a comparison or baseline in their trials.

-Regardless of whether your child is healthy or ill, he or she will receive expert care by a team of Children’s National doctors, nurses, technicians and support staff, when they participate in one of our clinical trials.
+Regardless of whether your child is healthy or ill, they will receive expert care by a team of Children’s National doctors, nurses, technicians and support staff when they participate in one of our clinical trials.

 Deciding if a Clinical Trial is the Right Choice for Your Child

 Making the decision to participate in a clinical trial at Children’s National is an important one.
 Before deciding, you should talk to your family members and your child’s doctor.
 Ask questions and make sure you get the information you need to feel comfortable about your decision.
 Participation is not right for every child or every family.
 It is a personal choice.
 You shouldn’t feel bad if you or your child decide not to participate in our research.

 Becoming informed is an important step in deciding whether or not to participate in a clinical trial.
 Here are a few questions you may want to ask before enrolling: